hamishgibbs/facebook_mobility_uk/README.md

 Mobility analysis in the UK.

 This project structure is based on the `cookiecutterdatascience` default data science project.
-Some changes have been bade to the default directory structure.
+Some changes have been made to the default directory structure.

 ## Contributions